garrett361/dragon-intro/README.md

 and could be accessed by thousands of processes at the same time?
 Dragon has this feature.
 With the Dragon distributed `dict`, [DDict](https://dragonhpc.github.io/dragon/doc/_build/html/ref/data/ddict.html), you can easily manage data exchange at-scale between process with great performance.
 Like everything communication related in Dragon, it uses our
 [`Channels`](https://dragonhpc.github.io/dragon/doc/_build/html/ref/core/index.html#channels) layer for high-performance communication.
-It behaves with the same semantics as the normal `dict` and how they are accessed frm multiple threads at the same time.
+It behaves with the same semantics as the normal `dict` and how they are accessed from multiple threads at the same time.
 The only difference with the `DDict` is it works across multiple processes.

 Using the `DDict` looks like the following: